-The main objective of the Fund is to provide investors with regular income and moderate capital growth over medium to long-term period through a portfolio of collective investment schemes.
+The main objective of the Fund is to provide investors with regular income over medium and long term period by investing in a portfolio of collective investment schemes.

 The Manager is a company incorporated in Malaysia.
 The principal activities of the Manager are establishment and management of unit trust funds, exchange-traded funds and private retirement schemes as well as providing fund management services to private clients.